You are a big fan of fashion and you are smart enough to know the

 4. ANDREW CARNEGIE - $310 BILLION (BORN 1835)

-Andrew Carnegie, a Scottish-American industrialist who led the enormous expansion of the American steel industry in the late 19th century, made most of his fortune when he sold his Carnegie Steel Company to JP Morgan for $480million in 1901, acquiring a net worth equivalent to $310billion in today's dollars.
+most of his fortune when he sold his Carnegie Steel Company to JP Morgan for $480million in 1901, acquiring a net worth equivalent to $310billion in today's dollars.
+After selling his company, he dedicated his time to charity, giving away the majority of his fortune during his lifetime.
+His final $30million was then donated after his death.

-Men of the 1800's: Andrew Carnegie (left) made sold his Carnegie Steel Company to JP Morgan for $480million in 1901; Tsar Nicholas II of Russia (right) had a net worth of $300 billion when he was abdicated in 1917
+Tsar Nicholas II of Russia (right) had a net worth of $300 billion when

 Nikolai Alexandrovich Romanov, also known as Tsar Nicholas II of Russia, ruled the Russian empire from 1894, until his abdication in 1917.